+TAGs

 Tags can have various syntax restrictions and count limitations.
 For example:

-tag is only permitted to exist once in any given NCF, as with the
+the +OS tag is only permitted to exist once in any given NCF, as with the

-tag has a specific syntax that must be
++CFG_MEMSIZE tag; the +LOCATION tag has a specific syntax that must be

-tag has no syntax and no limitation on how many can
+met; the +DESCRIPTION tag has no syntax and no limitation on how many can

 exist.
 Each tag has a syntax attribute, and a syntax check subroutine (if nessecary